Why it’s important to take STEM subjects

 - STAR – exploring tertiary qualifications while still at school

-- Looking out for engineering and other STEM events run by your local university or polytechnic for secondary school students.
+- engineering and other STEM events run by your local university or polytechnic for secondary school students.

 How to help your young person find a STEM career they will love